Information for Brides to Be.

-Keep an open mind on the types of flowers you want until you’ve talked to a professional florist.
-If your wedding is in winter and you’ve set your heart on a flower that is only available in full summer, then it will be harder to pick another flower without it feeling like a compromise.
+Keep an open mind on the types of flowers you want until you have talked to a professional florist.
+If your wedding is in winter and you have set your heart on a flower that is only available in full summer, then it will be harder to pick another flower without it feeling like a compromise.
 There are some blooms that have very short flowering seasons such as Dahlia and peonies, both a great choice in season but virtually unavailable at other times of the year.

 Check for allergies

 Remember the possibility of allergies before you pick your bouquet and buttonholes.
-Check if any of the bridal party is allergic to strongly scented flowers (this is more common than you might think), and if so avoid flowers like freesias and lilies in your buttonholes and bouquets.
+Check if any of the bridal party is allergic to strongly scented flowers (this is more common than you might think), and if s this is the case avoid flowers like freesias and lilies in your buttonholes and bouquets.
 Having the chief bridesmaid or best man sneezing throughout the ceremony is going to be a little distracting at the very least!

 Personalize your bouquet

 Add something personal to your wedding bouquet to make it really special.
-This could mean adding a few flowers that have a special significance to you – perhaps the first bunch of flowers he ever bought you were tulips.
+This could mean adding a few flowers that have a special significance to you – perhaps the first bunch of flowers your husband to be bought you were tulips.
 Or it could mean tying the bouquet with a special ribbon or lace from your mother’s wedding dress.